soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 Goals can be created in three different ways depending on how you intend to build and maintain your goal hierarchy.

+* **I-Supported Goals**: I-Supported goals use Soar's truth maintenance to instantiate and retract goals when the are applicable.
+I-Supported goal hierarchies are great for enabling reactivity and for ensuring logical consistency among goals.
+I-Supported goals mimic some of the support structure of the traditional Soar state stack where the state stack is supported by a hierarchy of operator proposals which, by Soar's architecture constraints, are always i-supported.
+* **O-Supported Goals**: O-Supported goals are constructed and removed through operator applications.
+O-Supported goals can be used as a way to avoid some types of oscillations that can occur when input values change rapidly.
+O-Supported goals could also be used to generate plans in a planning system.
+* **O-Supported Goals as Return Values**: A special case of o-supported goal is a goal that is created in a sub-state.
+These goals are best as o-supported structures due to the fact that they will depend on values available in the sub-state (which goes away after processing).
+To support the process of return goals from sub-states, NGS provides special macros to create goals as return values.

+**Limitation**: There is currently no way to construct a goal in a "latent" state (i.e. a state where it isn't in a goal pool) and then activate it (i.e. move it to the goal pool) later.
+This type of creation/activation process could be helpful for planning process that might create goals and later activate them.

+(**NOTE**: The actual structure of a value returned from a sub-state is determined by the _justification_ that Soar creates to support the value that is created.
+See the Soar Manual for more details.).

 **Creating I-Supported Goal**

 An I-supported goal is instantiated when the goal is not achieved and retracts (using Soar's i-support mechanism) when the goal is achieved.
 I-supported goals provide a very powerful way to maintain a reactive behavior model with relatively little code.